It was June and we were experiencing the hottest day of the year so far. Standing over the grill frying up burgers and hot dogs wasn’t helping.

 I’m not against mortgages.
 We willing signed up for one.
 But I do think we need to stop labeling any debt as good and just call it what it is, an obligation to pay for something we don’t yet own.

 The truth is we had all our friends over to celebrate our signing of a document (ok…lots of documents) saying we promised to pay a certain amount of money to the bank every month for the privilege to live in our house.

 In a very real sense, we were celebrating the bank allowing us to live in their house.
 They fronted almost all the money, not us.
 And they had full legal rights to take the home away from us if we didn’t make those monthly payments.
 When someone has the right to take something away from us, that doesn’t sound like ownership.
 It sounds like debt.

-We all assume that we’ll just get a little older, get better jobs, make more money, and have beautiful well-behaved kids that frolic in our lush green grass.
+They are betting that they will slowly get a little older, get better jobs, make more money, and have beautiful well-behaved kids that frolic in the lush green grass in the lazy summers.

 Oh, and investing!
 Without a mortgage payment do you realize how much more money we could be investing every single month?
 Entire years would be shaved off our working life.

 That is the position we wanted to be in, and we knew it was going to take several years and hard work to get there.

 Being the debt destroyers that we were, we planned to try as hard as we could to pay the house off in half the time of our mortgage arrangement – 15 years instead of 30.
 That meant keeping our lifestyle as slim as possible.